 This section is completely skippable if you're in a hurry.

 I wasn’t going to go here right now, but I feel I need to.
 Sure, people panicked, without a doubt.
-Blame that on the media, social media, our JIT supply chain, doesn’t matter.
+Blame that on the media, social media, and our JIT supply chain, it doesn’t matter.
 It happened.
 Every prepper understands this.

 Think about it.
 People are at work or school for a third of their weekday lives.
 They’re using supplies provided by the company or school.
 In the case of toilet paper, that means a commercial product.

-Almost overnight restaurants were closed or limited and people suddenly needed more food in their homes.
+Almost overnight, restaurants were closed or limited, and people suddenly needed more food in their homes.
 They should be following our lead, right?

 One more thing, is it hoarding when you tell a family that they may need to quarantine for several weeks if they begin to show symptoms and, to prepare, they go out and buy a month’s worth of food and supplies?
 I think they’d be crazy not to.
-Hopefully they’ll become preppers from now on but you understand my point.
+Hopefully, they’ll become preppers from now on, but you understand my point.

 My PPE Shortage – Gloves